Bomberai Peninsula: Geography

-The entire peninsula is covered by a dense tropical rainforest, and most of the peninsula consists of a marshy plain.
+The entire peninsula is covered by a dense tropical rainforest.
+Most of the peninsula consists of a marshy plain, covered in lowland rainforest.
+There are smaller areas of montane rainforest in the Fakfak and Kumawa mountains along the peninsula's western edge.

 Together with the eastern region of Bird's Head Peninsula and offshore islands, the Bomberai Peninsula forms the Indonesian province of West Papua (Papua Barat).
 The western part of the peninsula is part of Fakfak Regency, the north belongs to Teluk Bintuni Regency and the southeast to Kaimana Regency.

-It is a wide peninsula that opens to the Ceram Sea, forming a wide bay, Sebakor Bay, defined by two small peninsulas:
+It is a wide peninsula that opens to the Seram Sea, forming a wide bay, Sebakor Bay, defined by two small peninsulas: